MEGConformer: Conformer-Based MEG Decoder for Robust Speech and Phoneme Classification: Introduction

 In this work, we evaluate a Conformer model adapted to the LibriBrain competition tasks.
 The models process raw MEG windows to predict either speech activity or phoneme identity, sharing the same backbone while differing in input and output processing.
 To ensure fair comparison and reproducibility, all experiments follow the official data splits and evaluation metrics provided by the organizers~\cite{landau2025}.

-Our main contributions are fourfold: (i) a unified Conformer architecture jointly optimized for both LibriBrain tasks; (ii) a robust yet straightforward input normalization method that substantially improves holdout generalization; (iii) an effective MEG-specific augmentation; (iv) and a dynamic grouping strategy to classify averaged samples in the Phoneme Task.
+Our main contributions are fourfold: (i) a unified Conformer architecture jointly optimized for both LibriBrain tasks; (ii) a robust yet straightforward input normalization method that substantially improves holdout generalization; (iii) an effective MEG-specific augmentation; (iv) a dynamic grouping strategy to classify averaged samples in the Phoneme Task.

-This study demonstrates that adapting modern ASR architectures to MEG decoding yields competitive and robust results in both voice activity detection and phoneme recognition, emphasizing the growing convergence between speech processing and neural decoding research.
+\ifinterspeechfinal This study demonstrates that adapting modern ASR architectures for MEG decoding produces competitive, robust results in both voice activity detection and phoneme recognition, emphasizing the growing convergence between speech processing and neural decoding research.
+For further implementation details, the technical documentation, source code, and checkpoints are available at \url{https://github.com/neural2speech/libribrain-experiments}. \else This study demonstrates that adapting modern ASR architectures for MEG decoding produces competitive, robust results in both voice activity detection and phoneme recognition, emphasizing the growing convergence between speech processing and neural decoding research.
+For further implementation details, the technical documentation, source code, and checkpoints will be made publicly available; to preserve author anonymity, the link will be added after the review process. \fi